 - Recreational equipment;

-- Personal hygiene and grooming items; and
+- Personal hygiene and grooming items;

 - Books and artwork.